iamtarunshyam/NASA_Battery_Data/README.md

 # 🔋 Randomized Battery Usage – SOH Analysis using NASA Dataset

-This repository presents a structured ETL-based analysis pipeline for **State of Health (SOH)** estimation of Li-ion batteries using the **NASA PCoE Randomized Battery Dataset**.
+This repository presents a structured analysis pipeline for **State of Health (SOH)** estimation of Li-ion batteries using the **NASA PCoE Randomized Battery Dataset**.
 It explores data extraction, transformation, feature analysis, and visual diagnostics aimed at improving predictive maintenance through battery health tracking.

 ---